 3. The whole system has been designed with mobile devices in mind.

-Updates to the ANZCA Training Handbook will be made alongside instructional videos to reflect how to use the MyPortfolio.
+Updates to the ANZCA Training Handbook have been made alongside instructional videos to reflect how to use the MyPortfolio.

 We value any feedback you may have to improve your training experience.
-You can contact the Project Elevate team at [email protected].
+You can contact the Training team at [email protected]

 While phase 1 of the project focuses on the ANZCA Training Program, there is every intention to extend the new platform to support the college's other training programs and offerings.
 The onboarding of the other programs and offerings will be prioritised as they are approved by council.